LukaHarambasic/harambasic.de/content/posts/my-nerd-path.md

 [Tobias Schlottke](https://twitter.com/tobsch?lang=en) hosting the [alphalist.CTO](https://alphalist.com/podcast) inspired me to write this post.
 As he always starts an episode with the question: "What's your nerd path?".
 With that he got me thinking how I became who I am in the technology world.

 The story will start when I was around 11 and I had no clue about computers.
 Continuing with a self-motivated learning phase in which I became competent in web technologies and ends with my last job as a technology consultant.
 Which also marks the end of this chapter in my life.

-## 1. Get to know the internet
+## 1. Getting to know the internet

 When I was 11 there was a platform called _Knuddels_, now days I would describe it as a predecessor of [Slack](https://slack.com/) with mini-games.
 If you were an active user you got promoted as a _Family Member_.
 You’d get new features, of which I remember the homepage the most fondly because it  somehow kicked off my Nerd.
 On my "homepage" you were able to learn more about my interests and hobbies.
 My initial “homepage” was visually very boring, I just had some colorful text without nice graphics.
 By contrast other users had nice borders around each box and animated pictures.
 So I got curious and found some templates I could copy over, that weren't even HTML, they were written in [BBCode](https://en.wikipedia.org/wiki/BBCode).
 I'm not sure when I have seen it the last time, maybe in a forum around that time?
 Just having something nice looking wasn't enough though, I wanted to make it my own.
 After a while, I recognized how powerful the `style` attribute is and that I can change the look of my whole homepage.
 And that's what I did.